 The laws in North Carolina make it unnecessary for persons performing marriage ceremonies to file their credentials with any state or local agency, but you must hold a current and valid minister's license to perform such rites; in addition, you must present your credentials to any legal authority and/or the parties to the marriage upon their request.

 In North Carolina, ordination or investment by the Church gives each clergy member the authority to perform the marriage rite.
 North Carolina and local officials in the state are removed from any responsibility for verification of minister credentials.
 North Carolina does not maintain a central registry of members of the clergy, and you are not required to undergo any specific formal training.

 Not a resident of North Carolina?
 North Carolina does not restrict legally ordained non-resident Marriage Officiants from performing wedding ceremonies anywhere in the state.

-Ordination Fee: We offer low-cost ordination (accepted throughout North Carolina) for a nominal fee that covers our basic printing costs and any shipping charges, which is generally a fraction of how much you can earn by performing just one ceremony!
+Ordination Fee: We offer low-cost ordination that is valid and accepted throughout the United States, including North Carolina, for a nominal fee that covers our basic printing costs, which is generally a fraction of how much you can earn by performing just one ceremony!